mduesterhoeft/spring-restdocs-raml-talk/slides/notes/demo-spring-rest-docs.md

 - add document method
 - add carts.adoc
 - generate doc
+- switch to `restdocs-documented` branch
-- add field and link documentation to get cart
+- show response field and link documentation for cart-get
+- show assertions that restdocs gives us - we can remove the other assertion